 Why Are A.I.
 Delusions on the Rise?

-Third, many A.I. systems are designed to be addictive—rewarding users with personalized content and affirmations that trigger dopamine.
-Tech analyst Sarah Nguyen put it simply: "These products are built to keep you engaged.
-For some people, that engagement turns into obsession."
+Third, A.I. systems are designed to keep people engaged.
+Many offer rewards - personalized content, instant responses, or positive affirmations - that trigger the brain’s reward circuits.
+Tech analyst Sarah Nguyen points out, “These tools are built to be addictive.
+For some users, that engagement tips over into obsession.”

 What Can Be Done?

-• Educational Campaigns: Governments and organizations should teach people about the risks of relying too much on A.I. and encourage healthy digital habits.
+- Educational Campaigns: Governments and nonprofits can run public service announcements about the risks of excessive A.I. use, offering tips for healthy digital habits.

-Some companies are already moving in this direction.
-In early 2026, tech giant NeuroLink announced a partnership with mental health organizations to develop guidelines for responsible A.I. interaction, though critics say these efforts are just getting started.
+Some tech companies have started to respond.
+For instance, in early 2026, NeuroLink partnered with mental health organizations to create guidelines for responsible A.I. interaction.
+However, critics say these efforts are still preliminary and need stronger oversight or regulation.

 2026 Update